cyy020811/hand-sign-detection/README.md

 A simple testing program that allows the user to examine performance of the model.
 Try out some signs and see if the model can correctly classified the corresponding signs.

 #### Instructions
-Run the `test.py` file to start testing the
+Run the `test.py` file to start testing.

 ### Application: Speedy Hand Sign Game
 An interactive app that helps the user to practice alphabetical sign language by playing a speed spelling game with sign language.